saltwatersardine/Data-Analytics-Projects/Bellabeat_Data_Analysis_Using_R.md

 **<ins>Key Tasks:</ins>**
 * [x] Download data and store it appropriately.
-  - The data we are using is stored and saved in a folder created on my desktop using appropriate file-naming conventions it will also be stored on Github.
+  - The data we are using is stored and saved in a folder created on my desktop using appropriate file-naming conventions.
+It will also be stored on Github.
 * [x] Identify how it’s organized.
   - We'll need to download and explore the dataset to determine its organization and format.
 * [x] Sort and filter the data.